conditions of entry

 7. Sculpture Dimensions and Sculpture Weight of your work.

-9. The artist warrants that the work submitted is their own original work and does not infringe the copyright, moral rights, or other rights of any third party.
+9. A warranty that the work submitted is your own original work and does not infringe the copyright, moral rights, or other rights of any third party.

 Additional / optional material that may be supplied to provide more information to the Selection Panel about you and your work include: